nicolasmoise/QH-code-exercize/README.md

 - [The Depression Screener component](https://github.com/nicolasmoise/QH-code-exercize/tree/master/src/components/DepressionScreener) contains all the questions and the logic for calculating the score
 - [The Depression Screener Result component](https://github.com/nicolasmoise/QH-code-exercize/tree/master/src/components/DepressionScreenerResult) displays the result based on your PHQ-9 test and recommends therapists if need be
 - [The Multiple Choice Question component](https://github.com/nicolasmoise/QH-code-exercize/tree/master/src/components/MultipleChoiceQuestion) a re-usable component to create multiple choice questions
-- [The Therapist Picker component](https://github.com/nicolasmoise/QH-code-exercize/tree/master/src/components/TherapistPicker) a re-usable component that allow you to select a therapist from a list
+- [The Therapist Picker component](https://github.com/nicolasmoise/QH-code-exercize/tree/master/src/components/TherapistPicker) a re-usable component that allows you to select a therapist from a list

 As you can see, most of my work was done in the components directory.
 The PHQ-9 test form uses the native HTML5 validation.
 I did not include any Jest unit tests for my components but these would be necessary if this was an actual project.